Westminster College follows an open enrollment schedule so students

 inability to meet the college's academic requirements.

-We have remained in contact with 76% of our graduates since 2008; and 88% are employed within their planned career field.
+Graduation statistics since 2008; 94% are employed within their planned career field.